pirapira/bamboo/doc/semantics.md

 As mentioned, a program's state contains a list of pending execution states.
 Moreover, after the world makes a move and before the program makes a move, the abstract machine keeps track of the current pending execution state.

-A pending execution state contains a evaluation point, a variable environment and an annotating function.
+A pending execution state contains an evaluation point, a variable environment and an annotating function.
 Each component is described below.

 ### An evaluation point

 Any pending execution state contains an evaluation point.
 An evaluation point is either a sentence or an expression in the source code.
-When identically looking expressions (resp. sentences) appear in the source code, they are considered different expressions (resp. sentences) if their locations are different.
+When identical expressions (resp. sentences) appear in the source code, they are considered different expressions (resp. sentences) if their locations are different.

-A Bamboo source code is a list of contracts.
+Bamboo source code is a list of contracts.
 A contract contains a list of cases.
 A case contains a list of sentences.
 A sentence contains sentences and/or expressions.
 An expression contains sentences and/or expressions.
 The current evaluation point is either a sentence or an expression in the source code.
 (TODO: there should be a separate document called Bamboo Syntax.)

 ### A variable environment